The National Cooperative Federation of Nepal (NCF/N)

 objectives of NCF/N are set as follows:

-promote, strengthen and develop the cooperatives through
+To promote, strengthen and develop the Nepalese cooperative movement.

 Co-operative is a form of business enterprises, or